sagar-raj-yadav/EasyRide/README.md

 # 🚍 EasyRide

-**A scalable and secure microservices-based Bus Booking System** that provides real-time notifications, seamless user experience, and cloud deployment using modern technologies like Docker, AWS, Redis (Aiven), Prisma, and TypeScript.
+**EasyRide is a scalable and secure microservices-based Bus Booking System designed to deliver a seamless user experience.
+It supports real-time notifications for instant updates using Redis and Socket.IO.
+The system leverages modern cloud deployment with Docker and AWS EC2 for high availability.
+Databases like PostgreSQL (via Prisma) and MongoDB ensure robust and flexible data management.
+Built with TypeScript and React, it offers a powerful and maintainable codebase.

 ---